-And then, something shifted.
+Halfway through this gut renovation, something shifted; suddenly, the project was personal.
 “When you’re doing your own house, it’s like a laboratory,” explains the designer.
 “You can use those things that clients sometimes aren’t up for.
 It’s easier in the sense that I don’t have to get approvals, but it’s harder because I’m all over the map.
 Here, as some of my laboratory experiments were coming to fruition, I started really liking it.
 When we were about three-quarters of the way done, my husband and I did a walk through and looked at each other like, we are for sure moving here.
 It just started feeling like us.”

 A 20-foot-wall in the hallway, which initially drove Clasen crazy (her words, not ours), went through several iterations before it became the statement-maker it is now.
-She thought about mounting 30 bikes on the wall as an art installation of sorts but came across a local surf artist, Matt Allen, on Instagram.
+She thought about mounting 30 bikes on the wall as an art installation of sorts before coming across a local surf artist Matt Allen on Instagram.
 Allen had posted a much smaller scale of a similar “Count Your Blessings”-adorned piece of art, and Clasen got him to translate it to a huge wall.
 “It took me 30 seconds to find him, call him, and beg him,” laughs Clasen.

 She used the same artist for the black inkblot wallpaper in the dining room.
 And if you ever needed proof that you can use a bold pattern in a tiny room, look no further than the game room with a huge Joshua Tree mural: “It’s 8 x 7 feet.
 I had to go big with something, and I didn’t want to do a bunch of art because that would crowd it.
 It changed the whole feeling of the room,” says the designer, who recommends tracking down local artists for a personal and cost-effective touch.
 “I love murals—they’re affordable and they’re changeable, but they evoke such personality.”